 It can be challenging to tell whether a medicine has anticholinergic activity.
 Health professionals may not realize that the medicine they are prescribing could affect the brain.
 In our opinion medical students are not given enough information on this crucial topic.
 And prescribers do not have easy access to a list of drugs that affect the action of acetylcholine in the brain.
 Here is one reader’s question about an interview we did on the radio with a key investigator.

 Q. I listened to your interview on the radio with Dr. Shelly Gray about drugs that might increase your risk of developing Alzheimer’s disease.
-I am not sure of the spelling, but I believe you called them anti-colonergic, or something like that.
+Maybe you called them anti-colonergic, or something like that.

 I have been taking sleeping pills for several years and worry about forgetfulness.
-I have a terrible time remembering people’s names and faces.
+Besides that, I have a terrible time remembering people’s names and faces.

 Please share the list of drugs that could affect memory.
 I do not want to hasten dementia.
 I have seen what this condition can do and it is a terrible thing for family and friends to deal with.